POST-SETTLEMENT ISSUES IN WRONGFUL DEATH CASES PART 2

 Self-Settled Special Needs Trusts (SSSNTs) are the creature of federal statute.[i]
 The language in the statute is very brief, but raises many issues.

-NOTE: The statute has been amended to permit “the individual” to establish the trust.
+NOTE: The following statute has been amended to permit “the individual” to establish the trust.

 “A trust containing the assets of an individual under age 65 who is disabled (as defined in § 1614(a)(3)) and which is established for the benefit of such individual by a parent, grandparent, legal guardian of the individual, or a court, if the state will receive all amounts remaining in the trust upon the death of such individual up to the amount equal to the total medical assistance paid on behalf of the individual under a state plan under this title.”